jordanhe2/Yob-Hosting/docs/tutorials/advanced_data_sets.md

 Well, in this experiment it wouldn't have been so bad to simply copy and paste, but imagine an experiement where you were plotting **ten different dependent variables** against the same independent variable.
 Not only would you have to copy and paste the same data ten times, but if you ever discovered a mistake, you would have to correct it in **ten different places**.

-When you are using Calculated Columns, changes to the source column will propagate out to all the columns that depend on it, saving you time and mistakes.
+When you are using Calculated Columns, changes to the source column will propagate out to all the columns that depend on it, saving you time and errors.

 ---
 ## Generating Columns